Day-hiking

 • Grab all extra napkins they give you at restaurants etc., you will use them.

 • Bandanna--oh, carry one!
 Especially when it's really hot out!
-Much better for keeping sweat from dripping into your eyes than your bug-repellent-soaked shirt!
 And good for wiping off your glasses after you walk face-first into another spider web.

 Pick a way to keep from getting lost.
 There's tons of trail-marking apps.
-I'm telling you, even in a modest-sized state park and you're only 100 feet away from the trail but don't know it, it's scary.
+I'm telling you, even in a modest-sized state park and you've actually wandered only 100 feet from the trail but don't know it, it's scary.
 In my own experience and from what I've read if you rely solely on a screen to tell you where you are, you lose your innate sense of direction.
-Practice keeping yourself oriented by training yourself to get your gaze off the ground and look up every so often, find the sun, and find a landmark.
+Practice keeping yourself oriented by training yourself to get your gaze off the ground and look up every so often, find the sun, and find a landmark--a hill or hollow, a fallen tree.
 If your precious cell phone dies or you lose reception, what would you do?

 If you get some trail mix with chocolate in it, and accidentally leave it in the car on a warm day and the chips melt the whole thing into a big mass, throw it in the fridge and let it harden into a brick.
 It's more fun to eat that way anyway.